lxf8519/DL-hybrid-precoder/README.md

 ![Figure1](https://github.com/lxf8519/DL-hybrid-precoder/blob/master/NN_hybrid.jpg)

-To find more information about the paper and other deep-learining based wireless communication work, please visit [DeepMIMO.net](http://deepmimo.net/index.html).
+To find more information about the paper and other deep-learining based wireless communication work, please visit [DeepMIMO dataset applications](http://deepmimo.net/DeepMIMO_applications.html?i=1).

 # Run training and tesing
 1. Quick run: Run in terminal "python main_train_beamforming.py -train 1" to train the model and run "python main_train_beamforming.py -train 0" for testing.
-The default parameters are: dataset=DeepMIMO_dataset_train20.mat (which is corresponding to total transmit power of 20dB), epochs=15, batch_size=512, learning_rate=0.002.
+The default parameters are: dataset='DeepMIMO_dataset_train20.mat' (which is corresponding to total transmit power of 20dB), epochs=15, batch_size=512, learning_rate=0.002.

 2. If you need to change the dataset and parameters, they can be found in "main_train_beamforming.py".